Online video coaching during the coronavirus (Covid-19) worldwide pandemic

 - I find it very hard not to argue when this happens, even though I know from experience that the more I argue the more people seem to resist.

 - So what I need is a set of influencing skills that will increase my success at persuasion but without being argumentative.

-What you'll take away from this management training course
+What you'll take away from this persuasion and influence training course

 You'll have a powerful set of influencing skills enabling you to persuade without being argumentative.
 Practising these skills will develop your emotional intelligence, and this will give you understanding and confidence to use your influencing skills when you most need them - when you're meeting resistance.

 When people are resisting your persuasion, your success in changing their mind depends at least as much on how you listen to them as it does on what you tell them.
 This course will turn you into a very persuasive listener.
 It'll help you master the art of listening with empathy.